utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 You can use the _Collection Runner_ to simulate real-world traffic and test the performance of your API.
 Performance testing enables you to observe how your API behaves under load and determine if performance meets expectations.
 It can also help you identify any issues or bottlenecks affecting performance.

 To configure a performance test, [create a collection](/docs/collections/using-collections/) with the requests you want to send to your API.
 Postman uses these requests to simulate the activity of your API's users.
-In the Collection Runner, you can set the number of virtual users to simulate and the duration of the test.
+In the Collection Runner, you can set the duration of the test and the number of _virtual users_.
+Each virtual user simulates the behavior of a real-world user by running the collection repeatedly, in parallel with other virtual users.
 You can also choose whether the number of virtual users is fixed for the duration of the test or gradually ramps up during the test.

+The performance test runs on your computer and not in the cloud.
 When you start the test, the Collection Runner displays performance metrics in real time.
 You can view the average response time, error rate, and throughput.
 You can also view metrics for individual requests to help identify the source of any performance issues.

 > **Use the Postman desktop app to configure and run performance tests.** You can't use the Postman web app for performance testing.
-During a performance test, all requests are sent from the local system where you are running the Postman desktop app.
+During a performance test, all requests are sent from your computer where you are running the Postman desktop app.

 ## Contents